My Account: FAQ and Guide

 To change your password:

 Click on the word Change in the Password line.

 You will be asked to enter your current password and to enter your new password twice.

-Click the Submit button to finish.
+Click the Save Changes button to finish.
 You will be taken back to the Personal Information tab.
 The password change takes effect immediately.